dayseanm04/network/CCNA/Configure-WLANs-Using-Cisco-Wireless-LAN-Controller/task-configs/Task4-Associate-Wireless-Client-and-Verify-Connectivity.md

 - Authenticate using **WPA2-PSK**
 - Receive an IP address via DHCP

+## 🧠 Simple Explanation

+After configuring the WLANs on the WLC, the final step is to prove everything works:

+- Client connects to SSID (Internal or Guest)
+- Client enters the WPA2 password
+- Client receives an IP address

 ## Topology For Reference

 <img width="491" height="251" alt="topology" src="https://github.com/user-attachments/assets/72d0bdd5-e278-4cca-9727-160600a81eb2" />

+---